emarinuk/captains-log/README.md

 #### Lesson 175 Guessing game exercise
 Took me a while to get started, but I did pretty easily, with the dynamic prompt by default and an extra attempt counter.

+I have decided to jump on Section 19 Web Development with Python to start making and advance in my web / app.

+### September 2nd, 2022

+#### Lesson 188 Translator
+Veyr nice exercise, with lots of room for improvement (the problem) which I will attempt later today.

+I have decided to jump on Section 19 Web Development with Python to start making and advance in my web / app.